EvAvKein/Distillogue/README.md

 ## Contributing

-This project is currently closed for contributions.
+Contributions are currently only open towards issues opened by me.
+To contribute towards solving these issues, feel free to submit a pull request!
+If you have any questions you'd like to ask beforehand, you're welcome to do so in a comment to that issue.

-Contributions will open (and will be very welcome!) in future, once I feel the project is sufficiently fleshed-out.
+Other contributions will open (and will be very welcome!) in future, once I feel the project is sufficiently fleshed-out.

 ---